Container Deposit Schemes

 Where are the collection points?

-The network will have more than 40 refund points including in every city and on King Island and Flinders Island.
+The network will have 49 refund points including in every city and on King Island and Flinders Island.
 There will be large depot collection points and reverse vending machines in the major population centres, as well as over-the-counter refund points in small businesses.

 More information about the collection points will come as the scheme is developed.